cxpartners/HTMLDoc/README.md

 Which will give you something [like this](http://koded.github.io/htmldoc-example-bootstrap/components-theme-buttons.html).

+The comment is placed adjacent (in DOM terms) to the element that contains the component you wish to include in the style guide.

 The annotations are written in Yaml format, and the field values support markdown.

 ***

 ## Motivation

 There have been a number of attempts at creating living style guides and pattern libraries.
-Many however have not overcome the requirement to copy chunks of HTML into the style guide, the issue being that the markup now needs to be maintained in the style guide itself, and the projects in which it is used.
+Many however have not overcome the requirement to copy chunks of HTML into the style guide, the issue being that the markup now needs to be maintained in the style guide itself, and the project in which it is used.

 The main motivation behind the creation of HTMLDoc is to: